HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/index.md

 | 5.
 The connection to the entitlement server fails.
 You are operating within the HCL DX CN 9.5 entitlement grace period.|HCL DX Cloud Native 9.5 server starts.
 The following message is included in the HCL DX 9.5 Container Update License Manager pod logs: <br><br> `The connection to the entitlement server failed.
 You are currently operating within the HCL DX CN 9.5 entitlement grace period of four weeks, which expires on (grace period end date).
 Please contact HCL Support to resolve the connection issue and try again.`|
 | 6.
 The connection to the entitlement server fails.
 The HCL DX CN 9.5 entitlement grace period has expired.|The following message is included in the HCL DX 9.5 Container Update License Manager pod logs: <br><br> `HCL DX CN 9.5 entitlement grace period has ended on (grace period end date).
 If you feel this is an error, please log in to the HCL Customer Support portal ([https://support.hcltechsw.com/csm](https://support.hcltechsw.com/csm)) and open a Licensing case (New cases > Licensing case).
 Otherwise, contact your HCL salesperson to update your licensing.`<br> If you require an extension to the grace period, you can contact Support for a one-time extension of up to 14 additional days. |

-### How to monitor user-session consumption for HCL DX Cloud Native v9.5 production deployments
+### How to Monitor User-Session Consumption for HCL DX Cloud Native v9.5 Production Deployments

-!!!note
+!!! note
-    Monitoring and calculating user session consumption applies to both online reporting systems: MHS and FlexNet.
+    Calculating and reporting of user session consumption produces the same results, regardless of which software delivery portal is being used.

-In addition to verifying entitlement to the contract period for purchased subscription software, the HCL Software License and Delivery Portal can present usage information of HCL Software offerings that have been developed to report use metrics.
+In addition to verifying entitlement to the contract period for purchased subscription software, the HCL Software delivery portals can present usage information of HCL Software offerings that have been developed to report usage metrics.
 This information includes HCL Digital Experience Cloud Native v9.5 Tier 1 – 7 offerings for production deployments.

 HCL Digital Experience Cloud Native 9.5 Tier 1 – 7 offerings are purchased according to the number of user sessions to be consumed annually.
 A *user session* is defined as a single web session or other online interaction by anonymous or authenticated users of the program when it is deployed for production use.
 User sessions also include API calls, which deliver production-use website content or application data to external resources, excluding deliveries to a content-delivery network.